Kyle Abbott is a right-arm fast bowler and right-handed batsman.

 His performances continued to impress and in 2013 Abbott was rewarded with International debuts in all three formats.
 He certainly made his presence felt in his opening International contest, taking match figures of 9-68 on Test debut – the third best match figures by a South African in their first Test appearance.

-In January 2017 it was announced that Abbott had re-signed for Hampshire on a four-year deal and the seamer was crucial with the new ball in his debut campaign, taking 60 wickets at an average of just 18.2.
-More than handy with the bat, he also showed his talent with the bat, averaging almost 30 on his way to 418 runs in the lower order.
+In January 2017 it was announced that Abbott had re-signed for Hampshire on a four-year deal and the seamer was crucial with the new ball in his debut campaign, taking 60 wickets at an average of just 18.20, whilst also averaging almost 30 on his way to over 400 runs in the lower order.

-Abbott was instrumental once again with the ball throughout 2018, making substantial contributions, particularly stretch in the County Championship, where he finished with 51 scalps at just 23.17 apiece.
+Abbott was instrumental again with the ball throughout 2018, making substantial contributions, particularly in the County Championship, where he finished with 51 scalps at just 23.17 apiece.